csusbdt/201-2013-fall/GIT.md

     cd ~

 Create your SSH keys.
 In the following, replace _your-name_ with your name.
-Setting a passphrase is optional.
+I recommend to not set a passphrase -- just press enter when prompted for one.

     ssh-keygen -t rsa -C "Your-name"